Baelak/KT-M14-tech-Blog/README.md

 * [Questions](#questions)

 ## Features
-Create, Edit, Add and Delete Blogs.
+Create, Edit, Add and Delete Posts.

 ## Dependencies
 bcrypt, express, express-handlebars, express-session, pg, sequelize are some of dependencies for this project.